1-nantes-ross-helen.jpg

 Nantes’ old town can be found in the maze of streets to the west of the château in the Bouffay district.
 As well as half-timbered houses, you’ll also discover some of the city’s best shopping including speciality food boutiques and the Galeries Lafayette department store.
 The Passage Pommeraye, a spectacular 19th-century glass-roofed shopping mall, is not to be missed in the newer part of town.

-• The castle of the Dukes of Brittany (13th – 18th centuries)
+• The castle of the dukes of Brittany (13th-18th centuries) and its Nantes History Museum…

 Getting there